 How to Create an Accounting Invoice?

+An invoice is a legally binding document sent by a supplier to the buyer that requests payment after the products or services have been provided.
+It is an essential document in the business' accounting and bookkeeping.
+In some areas of the world, invoices are known as a bill.
+The most common type of invoice is a commercial invoice, proforma invoice, timesheet invoice, recurring invoice, and progress invoicing.
 Historically, invoices are printed to paper; however, due to man's innovative mind, invoices can now be sent via email.
 Electronic invoicing or e-invoicing allows easier and faster sorting and searching for specific dates or particular transactions.
-Zion Market Research published a report stating that the global e-invoicing market was valued approximately USD 4, 649 million in 2018 and is expected to reach USD 20, 529 million by 2026.
+Zion Market Research published a report stating that the global e-invoicing market was valued approximately USD 4, 649 million in 2018, and is expected to reach USD 20, 529 million by 2026.
 Regardless of the previously mentioned statistical data, printed invoices are still widely used across the globe.
 Everyone in the industry should learn how invoices work, as well as how to make one—whether electronic or printed—since invoices are great transaction tools.

 The following are a few guidelines that you can use in creating an effective invoice:

 1. Include an Invoice Number, Invoice Date, and Due Date

 These three details might be the smallest detail that you can find in an invoice; however, these details play a significant role in invoicing.
 Sales invoices should have a unique organizational invoice number and date since it will help you track the invoices that you have sent to the buyer.
 Just refrain from repeating the invoice number because it might lead to confusion.
 Moreover, the supplier should also indicate the agreed due date to make the buyer aware of the payment deadline.